 It’s no secret that small and midsized businesses (SMBs) are challenged every day to balance the need to innovate with the reality that their workforce is already being stretched to its limits.
 To deliver an exceptional customer experience, small teams must figure out how to accomplish big things, but in a short amount of time and with limited resources.

 For SMBs facing these struggles, taking a mobile-first approach can be a real game-changer in terms of optimizing overall business operations.
 From arming the entire workforce with the information they need to get the job done to acting as a critical force multiplier when free hands are few, mobile devices and apps can dramatically transform workforce productivity.
 However, there’s a right way and a wrong way to deploy mobile if you want to maximize capabilities and minimize cost as the business scales.
-That’s why we’ve developed this quick playbook to outline key considerations for your business, and teamed up with Verizon to offer Galaxy S8 smartphones for $0.99.
+That’s why we’ve developed this quick playbook to outline key considerations for your business.

 Adopt a Mobile-First Approach